• Skip to primary navigation

 Potion

-Trisha from Inspiration Laboratories made very cool candy bugs
+Trisha from Inspiration Laboratories made very cool candy bugs.

 Megan from Coffee Cups and Crayons showed us how to make the letters from M&M’s and Skittles float.
 Check out her M&M experiment here.

-Last Updated on September 9, 2022 by Emma Vanstone
+Last Updated on October 3, 2024 by Emma Vanstone

-« Autumn Estimating Jars
+« Easy Autumn Estimating Jars

-Why do leaves change colour in Autumn? »
+Why do leaves change colour in autumn? »

 Safety Notice